 - Sabbatical Homes: academic destinations, homes for rent, exchange or sitting.

 - Guest To Guest: works with GuestPoint system.
 No subscription fee, no transaction fee.
 187 countries, 200 000+ homes.

 Making sure the host’s property is safe and his pet(s) are fed and loved while he’s away.
 Almost free, as the memberships usually cost as little as a single night at a hotel.

 - Trusted Housesitters: stay for free in return for caring for pets and homes.
 60 000+ pet loving members in 147 countries.
-Small membership fee for both sides.
+A small membership fee is due for both sides.